jondkelley/eco_aprs_weather/README.md

 * ECOWITT GW1100
 * ECOWITT GW1102

-Other ECOWITT Gateway models may be supported as long as the device settings can output customized HTTP in "ECOWITT" station format.
+Other ECOWITT Gateway models may be supported as long as your ECOWITT device settings can output to a customized HTTP server in "ECOWITT" station format.
 See the *Ecowitt App Configuration* section for configuration details in the ECOWITT phone app!

 ### Supported Weather Station Probes